Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

 If you download the model, you may need to update the model so that the fingerprint between the board and the model match.
 You can do this by re-compiling the model in Vitis-AI.

 Once you have opened Vitis-AI, you will enter in the following commands.
-You will need to look up the specific framework of your model and then activate that library in Vitis-AI.
+You will need to look up the specific framework of your model and then activate that workflow in Vitis-AI.

 ```
 ## Caffe
 conda activate vitis-ai-caffe

-## Tensorflow
+## Tensorflow 1.15
 conda activate vitis-ai-tensorflow

+## Tensorflow 2.3
+conda activate vitis-ai-tensorflow2

+## Neptune
+conda activate vitis-ai-neptune

+## PyTorch
+conda activate vitis-ai-pytorch
 ```